Skip to content

 • Alert: consecutive anomalies — the alert window (consecutive_anomalies).

 Every control carries an ⓘ tooltip explaining what it does.
-The confidence band, the flagged points and the would-fire alert markers update on every change (a small computing… spinner shows while a recompute is in flight), a legend labels the series / band / center / anomalies / alerts, and the “effective config” readout shows exactly what will be written.
+The confidence band, the flagged points and the would-fire alert markers update when you release a slider (the value echo tracks live while you drag, so mid-drag pauses don’t kick off a recompute); a small computing… spinner shows while a recompute is in flight, and moving another knob cancels the in-flight one so the newest config isn’t left waiting behind a stale computation.
+A legend labels the series / band / center / anomalies / alerts, and the “effective config” readout shows exactly what will be written.

 The chart is zoomable — scroll to zoom where you point, drag to pan, double-click to reset, and drag the navigator strip below the chart to move the view (the strip shows the whole series, the alert firings as red ticks, and a time axis).
 Zooming in lets you inspect alert quality region-by-region on a long, busy metric.